lebigot/realtime_annotate/README.rst

 timer with an **external player** (music player, etc.).
-Thus, it can automatically start and stop the player when starting and stopping the `annotation process`_, and can set the player's play head when the annotation timer is set to a specific time.  *MIDI instruments* can be automatically controlled with the `provided MIDI controller
+Thus, it can automatically start and stop the player when starting and stopping the `annotation process`_, and can set the player's play head when the annotation timer is set to a different time.  *MIDI instruments* can be automatically controlled with the `provided MIDI controller
 <midi_player.py>`_.
 Users can control *other kinds of players* by
 writing a few Python functions.